 This is how a typical CV is arranged and maybe the major reasons why your CV does not attract interviews.
 I’m not faulting or of the opinion that this format is wrong, but to show you another way, a better way to present or advertise yourself through your CV without experience or the required qualifications.

 This better way is called the Preferential Format showing your qualities over quantities.
 Point out your best assets first before other information.

 Preference CV format means putting details of your best chance to get a job at the top of your CV.
 That is, identifying the required job qualities that make you the best candidate and ensuring that they are seen before other information.

 Job vacancy requirements include 5 years of working experience and professional qualifications in Accounting and Business Management.

-Candidate A has the required 5 years experience but with only a university education.
+Candidate A has the required 5 years of experience but with only a university education.

 Candidate B is with little or no experience but has a university education and 5 professional qualifications directly related to the job offer.

-Looking at the information above, Candidate A and B have a CV deficiency and the best way to get a hiring manager’s attention is to present their CV using preferential format.
+Looking at the information above, candidates A and B have a CV deficiency and the best way to get a hiring manager’s attention is to present their CV using the preferential format.

 How to attract interviews using a preferential format.

 - Candidate A would present details of his experience and achievement at the top of other information the CV would contain in other to get the hiring manager’s attention.